Generic Name: bevacizumab (BE-va-SIZ-ue-mab)

 - if you have allergies to medicines, foods, or other substances, including mouse or murine proteins

-- if you have a history of chest pain (eg, angina), high blood pressure, heart problems (eg, congestive heart failure, heart disease, heart attack), blood vessel problems (eg, stroke), bleeding problems, blood clots, or coughing up blood
+- if you have a history of chest pain (eg, angina), high blood pressure, heart problems (eg, congestive heart failure, heart disease, heart attack), blood vessel problems (eg, stroke), bleeding problems, blood clots, coughing up blood, or diabetes

 - if you have a history of nervous system problems, stomach or bowel problems, kidney problems, or high amounts of protein in your urine

-- if you have a low blood sodium level, a wound that has not fully healed, or if you are scheduled to have surgery
+- if you have a low blood sodium level or a wound that has not fully healed, or if you are scheduled to have surgery or if you have had surgery in the past 28 days

 Some MEDICINES MAY INTERACT with bevacizumab solution.
 Tell your health care provider if you are taking any other medicines, especially any of the following: